 - dividends, which is that portion of after-tax earnings paid to stockholders of the company.

-The first 5 terms of the equation yield national income, which is the total income of Americans, whether earned domestically or abroad.
+The first 5 terms of the equation yield GDI, which is the total income of Americans, whether earned domestically or abroad.

-The national income approach yields a figure which is less than the expenditures approach, because indirect business taxes are added to the expenditures approach.
+The GDI approach yields a figure which is less than the expenditures approach, because indirect business taxes are added to the expenditures approach.
 These taxes include general sales taxes, excise taxes, property taxes, license fees, and custom duties.
-For example, if a consumer purchases something for one dollar and there is a 6% sales tax, then the consumer will have to pay $1.06 total.
-This $1.06 is added as a whole to the expenditure approach, but the $.06 sales tax was not used to produce the good or service, so it is not included in national income — indirect business taxes are simply a form a transfer payment from the taxpayer to the government.
-Hence, indirect business taxes must be added to national income to more accurately compare it to the expenditures approach.
+For example, if a consumer purchases something for one dollar and there is a 6% sales tax, then the consumer must pay $1.06 total.
+This $1.06 is added as a whole to the expenditure approach, but the $.06 sales tax was not used to produce the good or service, so it is not included in GDI — indirect business taxes are simply a form of transfer payment from the taxpayer to the government.
+Hence, indirect business taxes must be added to GDI to more accurately compare it to the expenditures approach.

 Hence, the net foreign factor income is added in the income approach to equalize it to the figure derived from the expenditures approach.
 To summarize: